SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/databank-entries.md

 | `TimeCapsules` | Time Capsules |
 </details><br>

 You can also create your own paths.
 When doing this, make sure you set the language line properly.
-The key for a path is `EncyPath_{path}`, i.e. `EncyPath_Lifeforms/Fauna/Leviathans`.
+The key for a path in the language system is `EncyPath_{path}`, i.e. `EncyPath_Lifeforms/Fauna/Leviathans`.

 #### Example of custom path creation
 ```csharp